nanoframework/nanoFramework.IoT.Device/devices/Mcp25xxx/README.md

 ﻿# Mcp25xxx device family - CAN bus

 **This binding is currently not finished.
-Please consider contributing to help us finish it.
-In the meantime consider using [SocketCan](../SocketCan/README.md)**
+Please consider contributing to help us finish it.**

 The MCP25XXX is a stand-alone CAN controller and includes features like faster throughput, databyte filtering, and support for time-triggered protocols.